glarizza/octopress/source/_posts/2017-01-17-roles-and-profiles-in-a-control-repo.markdown

 make changes to Puppet modules, then it doesn't really matter where Roles and Profiles go.

+For many organizations this is THE consideration that determines their choice, but remember to build a workflow for today with the ability to adapt to tomorrow.
+If you have a single person outside the ops team contributing to Puppet, it doesn't mean that you need to upend the workflow just for them.
+Moving from something like having Roles & Profiles inside the Control Repo to having them outside the Control Repo is an easy switch to implement (from a technical standpoint), but the second you make that switch you're adding steps to EVERYONE'S workflow and changing the location of the most commonly used modules within Puppet.
+That's a heavy cost - don't do it without reason.

 ## So what are the OFFICIAL RECOMMENDATIONS THEN?!?!

 We officially recommend you calm down with that punctuation.
 Beyond that, here it is: